gkamtzir/Ethereum-ICO-Diploma-Thesis/README.md

 You can now use the web application to interact with the smart contracts.

 #### Documentation
 A details documentation of the smart contracts can be found at [here](83.212.115.201).
+The documentation is created automatically by the [solidity-docgen](https://www.npmjs.com/package/solidity-docgen) package.

 #### Authors